wifisensing/PicoScenes-Manual/source/scenarios.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~

 .. _signal-recording-replay:
-Signal Recording and Replaying (Both Tx and Rx ends)
+Signal Recording and Replaying (Both Tx and Rx Ends)
 +++++++++++++++++++++++++++++++++++++++++++++++++++++++

 - Signal Recording: PicoScenes provides a pair of intuitive options, ``--tx-to-file`` and ``--rx-to-file``, which allow users to save the I/Q baseband signals to be transmitted or received into a ".bbsignals" file.